areola-joshua/NAPEFUTA_Day_1/README.md

 # NAPEFUTA_Day_1
+- You can download the files directly from here by clicking on code > download zip
 - This repository contains the first class, which is Python programming.
 - Run this code on Jupyter, Vscode, Pycharm, or IDEs that support .ipynb files
 - Star my work, as I would still provide more materials, including my assignment
 - It will be an honor and a pleasure working with you all after the training
 - Submit the assignment to this email address masterjoshua783@gmail.com
 - write your name on the first line of code.
-- Assignment submission is the pre-requisite for certification.
+- Assignment submission (solved above  50%) is the pre-requisite for certification.